koutamanto/koutamanto/README.md

 A normal life's not enough for me, I thought.

-And I decided to be a President,to make a lot of money that I can't spend all of them.
+And I decided to be a CEO,to make a lot of money that I can't spend all of them.

 Also in engineering, I've been creating the new things not the existing.